FrancoisBlavoet/glide-wiki/Home.md

   All you need to do is make a simple one line call to Glide for each call to `getView()` in you ListAdapter.
 Glide handles the rest including canceling old jobs and ensuring only the latest request populates the view.

-4. Memory and disk image caching as well as http response caching (handled by Volley)
+4. Glide handles memory, disk, and http response caching

   Glide provides lru memory and disk caches to minimize the number of remote fetches and resize operations that have to be performed.
 The disk cache allows us not only to only resize and crop each image once, but it also makes subsequent loads very fast (on the order of 50ms depending on the image size), so even on older devices images are loaded quickly the second time around.